mattlack15/pico-threads/README.md

 # Pico Threads
 Pico Threads is a tiny preemptive threading library I made for the raspberry pi pico 2w.
-It allows you to multiplex one core of the process across up to 32 threads by default.
+It allows you to multiplex one core of the processor across up to 32 threads by default.

 ## Features
 - Preemptive multiplexing